HALLOWEEN? | NOBODY DEBUT EVENT | 1ST NOV

 ‘Six hours queueing without water.
 People fainting’, read one of the first messages we received.
 Others echoed the same, describing waiting in blistering heat for hours, with minimal shade or updates.
 ‘My first night at Boomtown was gone before I even got through the gate.’

 The crowd size was another major talking point.
-The increase in capacity was widely felt, and for many, it diluted the magic.
+The increase in capacity was widely felt, and for many, it diluted some of the magic.
 ‘It felt more like Creamfields than Boomtown’, one person wrote.
 Another said, ‘It didn’t feel like a family anymore.’
 That comment was repeated in different forms: ‘Didn’t feel safe for queer people at all’, ‘crowd felt laddish and aggressive’, ‘vibe was so different this year.’

 One particularly pertinent quote summed it up nicely: